What Does an NCAA or CHL Scholarship Actually Cover – Part 2

 Actual Standard Offer

-As you saw above, players get a 1 year concrete offer.
+If you do NOT receive a 4 Year offer, then as you saw above, players in reality get a 1 year concrete offer.
 In addition to this, the team is verbally guaranteeing up to three more years.
 In our example above, our client was offered 80% for the first two seasons.
 If he ‘panned out’ and became a core player in his final two years, they would ‘bump’ up his scholarship offer to cover 100% of his costs.
 The verbal understanding was that IF he played well, they would reward him with a ‘FULL RIDE’.
 If he did NOT perform adequately, then they would retain him at the initial level offered, in this case, 80%.
 This is ALL done in a nudge-nudge, Wink-wink arrangement.
-They don’t really discuss in practical terms what happens if the player fails to meet expectations…
+They don’t really discuss in practical terms what happens if the player fails to meet expectations, because every player believes that they are going to win the Hobey Baker…

 Conclusion – Perception is Reality